Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

    BOOT_IMAGE=(mduuid/a3899572a56f5fd88a0dec0e89fc12b4)/boot/grub2/../kernel
    ```

-    6. Retrieve the `XNAME` for the node being rebooted.
+    6. Retrieve the component name (xname) for the node being rebooted.

        This xname is available on the node being rebooted in the following file: